-NOTICE: Due to the health concerns surrounding COVID-19, the June 9th, 2020 Primary Election was held entirely as a ‘Vote By Mail‘ election with no in-person polling locations open.
+NOTICE: Due to the health concerns surrounding COVID-19, the 2020 Primary Election was held entirely as a ‘Vote By Mail‘ election with no in-person polling locations open.
 For the upcoming November 3rd, 2020 General Election we will have the Early Voting Precinct open at the Courthouse as well as our Vote Center (Jamestown Civic Center) on Election Day.

 Voting In North Dakota

 CAN I VOTE?